fivetran/dbt_fivetran_utils/README.md

 ----
 ## Cross-database compatibility
+These macros allows functions to prevail across the different databases.
 ### array_agg ([source](macros/array_agg.sql))
 This macro allows for cross database field aggregation.
 The macro contains the database specific field aggregation function for
 BigQuery, Snowflake, Redshift, and Postgres.
 By default a comma `,` is used as a delimiter in the aggregation.